-R ecommendation MHCLG Response Lewisham comment 5.
-All auditors engaged in local audit be provided with the requisite skills and training to audit a local authority irrespective of seniority.
-Agree; we will work with key stakeholders to deliver this recommendation We support this action and would look to the firms to develop their staff accordingly.
-6. The current fee structure for local audit be revised to ensure that adequate resources are deployed to meet the full extent of local audit requirements.
-Agree ; we will look to revise regulations to enable PSAA to set fees that better reflect the cost to audit firms of undertaking additional work We support this action within reason and accept that this will result in higher fees for better quality audit work.
-The proposed scale of increase to be monitored - currently expected to be in the region of 40%.
-8. Statute be revised so that audit firms with the requisite capacity, skills and experience are not excluded from bidding for local audit work.
-Part agree ; we will work with the FRC and ICAEW to deliver this recommendation, including whether changes to statute are required We support this action as long as the competition element of the market remains within clear quality thresholds.
-1(The deadline for publishing audited local authority accounts be revisited with a view to extending it to 30 September from 31 July each year.
-Part agree ; we will look to extend the deadline to 30 September for publishing audited local authority accounts for two years, and then review We support this action and note the Accounts and Audit regulations 2021 set a September deadline.
-1' .
-The revised deadline for publication of audited local authority accounts be considered in consultation with NHSI(E) and DHSC, given that audit firms use the same auditors on both Local Government and Health final accounts Agree We note this constraint from our experience of audit availability in Lewisham.
+- 5. All auditors engaged in local audit be provided with the requisite skills and training to audit a local authority irrespective of seniority. - 6.
+The current fee structure for local audit be revised to ensure that adequate resources are deployed to meet the full extent of local audit requirements. - 8.
+Statute be revised so that audit firms with the requisite capacity, skills and experience are not and ICAEW to deliver this excluded from bidding for local audit work. - 10.
+The deadline for publishing audited local authority accounts be revisited with a view to extending it to 30 September from 31 July each audited local authority accounts for two vear. - 11.
+The revised deadline for publication of audited local authority accounts be considered in consultation with NHSI(E) and DHSC, given that audit firms use the same auditors on both Local Government and Health final accounts work.